 If you’re looking for something different, Pokéworks is a must.
 As its name suggests, the chain specializes in poké, the popular Hawaiian raw fish salad.
-Choose your base (bowl, burrito, or salad), pick your protein (Atlantic salmon, albacore or ahi tuna, shrimp and scallops, chicken, or tofu), then add in mix-ins (from diced mango to edamame to seaweed).
-Next, select from one of eight sauces, then add toppings and crunch (garlic crisps, lotus chips, macadamia nuts, etc.), and voila, you have a delicious fresh meal.
-Order one of the restaurant’s classics—like the Hawaiian Classic, Umamu Classic, or Spicy Ahi.
-Another Pokéworks is set to open in Harvard Square in the coming months.
+Choose your base (bowl, burrito, or salad), pick your protein (Atlantic salmon, albacore or ahi tuna, shrimp and scallops, chicken, or tofu), then add mix-ins (from diced mango to edamame to seaweed).
+Next, select from one of eight sauces, then add toppings and crunch (garlic crisps, lotus chips, macadamia nuts, etc.), and voila—you have a delicious fresh meal.
+Order one of the restaurant’s classics—like the Hawaiian Ahi, Umamu Classic, or Spicy Ahi.
+There’s another Pokéworks in Harvard Square, too.

 55 Chester St.

 BBQ, beers, and bikes—that about sums up the Redbones creed.
-Gems from the extensive menu include catfish or rib combos, corn fritters, and hush puppies.
+Gems from the extensive menu include rib combos, a BBQ hash special, and hush puppies.
 For sides, choose from collard greens, dirty rice, mac ’n’ cheese, and potato salad, to name just a few.
-Wash it all down with one of the 29 beers on tap, many from local microbreweries, or an iced tea from a large sweat-beaded mason jar.
+Wash it all down with one of the 31 beers on tap, many from local microbreweries, or an iced tea from a large water-beaded mason jar.
 The Southern back-home feel is enhanced by photos of barbecue glory days and autographed pics of R&B greats.
-Counter seats at the open kitchen offer a front-row view of the pit master’s crew in action, or you can nosh at the bar adjoining the dining room.
+Counter seats at the open kitchen offer a front-row view of the pit master’s crew in action—or you can nosh at the bar adjoining the dining room.
 Head downstairs to Underbones for a darker tavern version.
 Brunch on Sunday comes with a helping of live bluegrass music.

 Davis Square Somerville Farmers Market

-Corner of Day and Herbert Streets, across from Flatbread Company at Sacco’s Bowl Haven
+Corner of Day and Herbert Streets, across from American Flatbread Company at Sacco’s Bowl Haven

-Visit the farmers market on Wednesday afternoons, rain or shine, between late May and late November.
-You’ll find local produce, baked goods and breads, honey, meats, maple syrup, seafood, and wine, as well as cut flowers and plants.
+This seasonal farmers market takes place Wednesday afternoons, rain or shine, from late May to late November.
+You’ll find local produce, baked goods, and breads, honey, meats, maple syrup, seafood, and wine, as well as cut flowers and plants.
 There are even skin-care products and hand-knit baby clothes for sale.

 45 Day St.

-When Flatbread Pizza Company took over Sacco’s Bowl Haven, a Somerville institution since 1939, there was much local angst.
+When American Flatbread took over Sacco’s Bowl Haven, a Somerville institution since 1939, there was much local angst.
 But Flatbread has not only retained, but also invigorated the old-school candlepin bowling alley.
 (Candlepin is something of a New England specialty, using smaller balls and pins than 10-pin bowling.)
 The renovated space has 10 lanes.
-Shoe rental is $3 a pair and a lane is $30 an hour.
+Shoe rental is $4 a pair and a lane is $30 an hour.
 After slipping back into your street shoes, grab a table and enjoy some food.
-Suggestions: Homemade Sausage flatbread (maple-fennel sausage, sundried tomatoes, caramelized onions, mushrooms, and whole milk mozzarella) or any of the organic salads.
+Suggestions: the homemade sausage flatbread (maple-fennel sausage, sun-dried tomatoes, caramelized onions, mushrooms, and whole milk mozzarella) or any of the organic salads.
 Words to the wise: the airy crust means that two people can easily split one pizza, and sitting too close to the brick oven may be a tad uncomfortable.
-There’s a full bar and you’ll want to save room for dessert—Sarah’s Chocolate Chip Banana Bread Sundae is recommended.
+There’s a full bar and you’ll want to save room for dessert—the doughnut sundae is recommended.

 Nine Bar Espresso